-Bags packed -- check.
-Boarding passes printed -- check.
-Taxi pick up scheduled -- check.
-Arrangements for Fido -- uh oh!
-Whether Pongo is an energetic puppy or Tweety is an old bird, making preparations for a pet's care during your absence can be stressful and overwhelming.
-The decision between in-home pet sitting or kennel care is packed with both pros and considerations for each.
+Bags packed — check.
+Boarding passes printed — check.
+Ride to airport scheduled — check.
+Arrangements for Fido — uh oh!
+Whether your dog is an energetic pup or an older fellow, making preparations for a pet’s care during your absence can be stressful and overwhelming.
+The decision between hiring an in-home pet sitter or using a boarding kennel is packed with both pros and considerations for each.
 Gain some insight into the best approach for your furry friend.

-If you are choosing a kennel, ask the kennel to detail what your animal will be doing and what interaction your pet will have with other animals and with the kennel staff -- and how long and how often.
+If you are choosing a boarding kennel, ask for a detailed schedule of what your animal will be doing and what interaction your pet will have with other animals and with the kennel staff — and how long and how often.
 It is essential that the boarding facility pairs your pet with others of similar disposition and provides regular exercise and playtime rotations throughout the day.
 When looking at different kennels, observe the amount of dogs being boarded.
 Overcrowding can lead to aggressive behavior, which will ensure a difficult situation for both you and your pet.
-Before considering boarding, make sure your pet is up-to-date on all vaccines, including rabies, DHLPP and bordetella, and provide a spay/neuter verification.
+Before considering boarding, make sure your pet is up-to-date on all vaccines, including rabies, DHLPP and Bordetella and provide a spay/neuter verification.

 Whether you choose in-home pet care or find the perfect kennel, you need to feel comfortable leaving and trusting that your dog’s care translates into love and attention.